dtian09/Rough-Set-Feature-Selection-Tools/README.md

 # Rough-Set-Feature-Selection-Tools
 Rough set feature selection (RSFS) algorithms implemented in java.
 RSFS can be used to remove the irrelevant and redundant features from a training set before training machine learning classifiers such as neural networks and Bayesian network to improve the classification performance of the classifiers.
+RSFS works on discrete features only.
+To apply RSFS on continuous features, the continuous features must be discretized before running RSFS.
+Two popular discretization algorithms are the Entropy-based discretization method and the Chimerge discretization.
+The entroy-based discretization is available in the weka machine learning tool (https://www.cs.waikato.ac.nz/ml/weka/).
+A java implementation of Chimerge is available under this repository.

 The following RSFS algorithms are implemented: genetic algorithm (GA_Reducts.java),
   QuickReduct (QuickReduct.java),